Frequently Asked Questions

 There are many great ways to get involved with our organization!
-If you are looking for a career, we have a page dedicated to open positions at Rhode Island advocacy for Children.
+If you are looking for a career, we have a page dedicated to open positions at Rhode Island Advocacy for Children.
 We are also always looking for volunteers who are passionate about our mission.
 If you wish to make a contribution to our organization, visit our donations page!

 If I donate to your organization, how is the money used?

-We have a responsibility to our community and our donors and we work hard to we make smart financial decisions that ensure the long-term sustainability of the organization.
+We have a responsibility to our community and our donors and we work hard to make smart financial decisions that ensure the long-term sustainability of the organization.
 Your donations help to make sure that Rhode Island Advocacy for Children can keep working to help children get the education they are entitled to.